How to manage hair loss due to stress?

 Dietary supplements provide the necessary nutrients to support the hair life cycle, strengthen their structure, and promote healthy growth.
 They also help manage the effects of stress on the body.

-What solutions can be considered to counteract the decline due to stress?
+What solutions can be considered to counter hair loss due to stress?

 In addition to dietary supplements, relaxation techniques, a balanced diet, an appropriate hair care routine, and regular physical activity are effective solutions to counter hair loss due to stress.
-D-LAB NUTRICOSMETICS products, such as the letting go supplement and the anti-stress cure, can also help reduce anxiety and improve hair health.
+Products from D-LAB NUTRICOSMETICS, such as the letting go supplement and the anti-stress treatment, can also help reduce anxiety and improve hair health.

 Bibliography

 • Martin, P. (2018).
-The life cycle of hair and its disturbances.
+The hair life cycle and its disturbances.
 Journal of Trichology.

 • Dupont, A. (2019).
 Dietary supplements and hair health.
 Journal of Micronutrition.